Dynamics of non-autonomous systems with nested invariant cone structure and its applications: Some Remarks

 5) Remark on the applications.
-For system \eqref{parabolic-eq-induced} in the autonomous case, that is $f$ and $c$ are independent of $t$, if $\epsilon>0$ is not sufficiently small, the results in \cite{Fie-Pol} showed that for general $c(x)$ and $\nu(x)$, the $\omega$-limit can have arbitrary high dimension.
-Indeed, even when $f$ is linear, for any positive integer $m$, by suitable choosing of $c$ and $\nu$, one can find a trajectory which is dense in a $m$-torus; moreover, Smale horseshoes and Bernoulli shift dynamics can happen.
-Only under severe restrictions on $c$, $\nu$ can \eqref{parabolic-eq-induced} have simple dynamics; for instance, if $c(x), \nu(x)\geq 0$, then it belongs to the monotone dynamical systems, and hence, by the theories in Hirsch \cite{Hir}, ``most'' bounded trajectories of \eqref{parabolic-eq-induced} approaches a set of equilibria; particularly, if $c(x), \nu(x)$ are positive, then ``most'' bounded trajectories of \eqref{parabolic-eq-induced} asymptotic to a single equilibrium, see Pol\'{a}\v{c}ik \cite{Pol89}.
+As it has been point out that the dynamics of \eqref{parabolic-eq-induced0} can be very complicated provided that $\epsilon$ is not sufficiently small.
+In fact, only under severe restrictions on $c$, $\nu$ can \eqref{parabolic-eq-induced0} have simple dynamics; for instance, if $c(x), \nu(x)\geq 0$, then it belongs to the monotone dynamical systems, and hence, ``most'' bounded trajectories of \eqref{parabolic-eq-induced0} approaches a set of equilibria; particularly, if $c(x), \nu(x)$ are positive, then ``most'' bounded trajectories of \eqref{parabolic-eq-induced0} asymptotic to a single equilibrium, see Pol\'{a}\v{c}ik \cite{Pol89}.
 In the case that both $f$ and $c$ of $t$ are $T$-periodic, then most orbits converge to linearly stable cycles, see \cite{HP,Pol92}.
-As for system \eqref{parabolic-eq-induced} is periodic, the conclusions in Tere\v{s}\v{c}\'{a}k in \cite{Te} imply that if the periodic system \eqref{parabolic-eq-01} is dissipative, for $\epsilon>0$ is sufficiently small (without the restriction that $c(x), \nu(x)$ are positive), the $\omega$-limit set of any bounded solutions of \eqref{parabolic-eq-induced} is a periodic orbit, this is so called the $C^1$-structural stability of the $\omega$-limit sets of \eqref{parabolic-eq-01}.
-Nevertheless, for almost periodic monotone systems, there is no convergence property for ``most'' bounded orbits, in the current article, when $f$ and $c$ \eqref{parabolic-eq-induced} in of $t$ are uniformly almost periodic, also without positivity assumption on $c(t,x), \nu(x)$, the shape of $\omega$-limit sets and minimal sets of \eqref{parabolic-eq-induced} were given, when $0<\epsilon\ll 1$, which in fact proved that structure of $\omega$-limit sets of \eqref{parabolic-eq-01} can keep under this term of non-local perturbations.
+As for system \eqref{parabolic-eq-induced0} is periodic, the conclusions in Tere\v{s}\v{c}\'{a}k in \cite{Te} imply that if the periodic system \eqref{parabolic-eq-01} is dissipative, for $\epsilon>0$ is sufficiently small (without the restriction that $c(x), \nu(x)$ are positive), the $\omega$-limit set of any bounded solutions of \eqref{parabolic-eq-induced0} is a periodic orbit, this is so called the $C^1$-structural stability of the $\omega$-limit sets of \eqref{parabolic-eq-01}.
+In the current article, when $f$ and $c$ \eqref{parabolic-eq-induced0} in of $t$ are uniformly almost periodic, also without positivity assumption on $c(t,x), \nu(x)$, the shape of $\omega$-limit sets and minimal sets of \eqref{parabolic-eq-induced0} were given, when $0<\epsilon\ll 1$, which in fact proved that structure of $\omega$-limit sets of \eqref{parabolic-eq-01} can keep under this term of non-local perturbations.

 Note that most research results about \eqref{parabolic-eq-03} are that $f$ is of special case, like $f$ is logistic source and the initial value is non-negative, while the dynamics of \eqref{parabolic-eq-03} is still unknown when $f$ is general dependent and $\epsilon$ is not small.
 The results in the present paper tells us, if the chemotaxis term is small enough, then $\omega$-limit set of \eqref{parabolic-eq-03} has the same structure as that of \eqref{parabolic-eq-01}.